 There was a loading bank to the north of the station, on the east side of the line, approached frm the south.

-The station had water columns and the Highland Railway had a reservoir off to the east.
+Being on a section of line requiring hard work from the locomotives the station had a water tank on the southbound platform, water columns on both platforms and the Highland Railway had a reservoir off to the east.

 From 1882 there were two signal boxes, the north box was on the west side opposite the goods siding.
 The south box was on the east side at the very south end of the loop.